-The causes of the Mahdist Resistance War are rooted in the effect of Egyptian and subsequently British efforts to exert control in the Sudan.
+The Mahdist Resistance War is a Pre-Colonial African resistance War rooted in the effect of Egyptian and subsequently British efforts to exert control in the Sudan.

 Initially under Egyptian/Ottoman Rule, the people in the Sudan were already feeling the adverse impact of forced Military conscription, Egyptian taxes, efforts to curtail the Slave Trade and the loss of control over Trade routes.

 When the British took over the Sudan in 1873, the anti-slavery campaign only intensified, and the Sudanese interpreted British control as a form Christian Cultural Imperialism reminiscent of the Crusades.

 In response to the ‘Christianisation’ of the Sudan, in June 1881, Muhammad Ahmad an Islamic Cleric proclaimed himself the redeemer or Mahdi, and began agitating Jihad against British controlled Egypt.

 Out-Break Of The Mahdist Resistance War

 From 1882-1885 the Mahdist resistance was successful with the capture of Khartoum and the decisive defeat of the British under Commander General Charles Gordon.

 However, in June 1885 the Mahdist resistance was dealt a fatal blow when its charismatic leader, the Mahdi died.

 Internal divisions immediately surfaced which gave the British the opening they were looking for, and in 1896, an expedition under Kitchener was sent in to finally suppress the Mahdi resistance.